 “At the battle of Fredericksburg,” one Maine recruit wrote in his journal, "[Annie] was binding the wounds of a man when a shell exploded nearby, tearing him terribly, and removing a large portion of the skirt of her dress."

-Until she was captured by Confederates in Chatanooga, Tenn., Dr. Mary E. Walker served as assistant surgeon with Gen. Burnside’s Union forces in 1862 and with an Ohio regiment in East Tennessee the following year.
-Imprisoned in Richmond, Va., as a spy, she was eventually released and returned to serve as a hospital surgeon at a women’s prisoner-of-war hospital in Louisville, Ky.
+Until she was captured by Confederates in Chattanooga, Tennessee, Dr. Mary E. Walker served as assistant surgeon with Gen. Burnside’s Union forces in 1862, and with an Ohio regiment in East Tennessee the following year.
+Imprisoned in Richmond, Virginia, as a spy, she was eventually released and returned to serve as a hospital surgeon at a women’s prisoner-of-war hospital in Louisville, Kentucky.
 After the war, President Andrew Johnson awarded her the Medal of Honor.
-Dr. Walker is the only female to have been awarded this highest honor.
+Walker is the only female to have been awarded this highest honor.

 Dr. Mary Walker.
 Wearing Medal of Honor.
 Ca. 1866.
 Mathew Brady Collection (Army).
 Exact Date Unknown.

 A former slave, Cathay Williams, served in a somewhat similar capacity.
-Swept up by the Union XIII Corps in Jefferson City, Mo., on the way to Vicksburg, Miss., she became a cook and laundress.
+Swept up by the Union XIII Corps in Jefferson City, Missouri, on the way to Vicksburg, Mississippi, she became a cook and laundress.
 She ended up in the household of Maj.
 Gen. Philip Sheridan in 1864.
 After the Civil War, Williams made her way back to the Midwest, where as “William Cathay” she disguised herself as a man and enlisted in Company A, 38th U.S. Infantry.
-There she served for two years until she became ill and was discovered by a post physician.
-She was discharged at Fort Bayard, N.M., on Oct.
-14, 1868.
+She served there for two years until she became ill and was discovered by a post physician.
+She was discharged at Fort Bayard, New Mexico.

 When the U.S. government declared war on Germany in the spring of 1917, Congress passed the Selective Service Act requiring the registration of all males between the ages of 20 and 30 (later changed to 18 and 45).
-On June 5, 1917, over 9.5 million men signed up for the “great national lottery.”
-By war’s end over 24 million men had registered for the draft.
-Over 4.8 million served in the armed forces and nearly 2 million were deployed to the western front in France.
+On June 5, 1917, more than 9.5 million men signed up for the “great national lottery.”
+By war’s end, more than 24 million men had registered for the draft.
+More than 4.8 million served in the armed forces and nearly 2 million were deployed to the western front in France.

 More than 35,000 American women served in the military during World War I. The U.S. Navy and Marine Corps were the first to actively solicit women to help fill the gap in male recruits and to free up combat troops for service.
 Thousands applied for the 300 or so positions as Marine Corps Yeoman, while another 11,000 women answered the Navy’s call to become “Yeomanettes.”
 They ultimately occupied a wide variety of noncombat duty positions, from radio electricians and draftsmen to secretaries, accountants, telephone operators and more.

 At various times during the war, the Quartermaster Corps sent women secretaries and clerks overseas under contract.
 These women were always clearly civilian workers; there was never any confusion regarding their status.
-A Memorandum to the Quartermaster General dated August 1918 lists by name and address fifteen stenographers who went to Europe under contract.
+A memorandum to the Quartermaster General, dated August 1918, lists by name and address 15 stenographers who went to Europe under contract.
 Other memos describe the necessary qualifications the women had to meet, their job responsibilities, their salaries, and the quarters assigned to them in Europe.
 Later memos list the names of additional women sent overseas and the division or branch to which they were assigned.